Autofill Help

 Type = JavaScript

-- A First, enable variables by going to Autofill Options / Other Stuff tab and make sure the "Expand variables" option is checked.
+- A First, enable variables by going to Lightning Autofill Options / Settings tab and make sure the "Expand variables" option is checked.
 With variable expansion enabled, you should see a little gray box with some white text inside in the upper right corner of every field on the Form Fields tab.
 This is the variable name, or field reference.
 In order to use the value from that field, you refer to its field reference in your rule.
 For example, if you have a rule for First Name with the field reference

 v1

-and a rule for Last Name with the field reference v2
+and a rule for Last Name with the field referencev2

-, and you want to autofill "[First Name] [Last Name]", then create a rule with this as the value: {v1} {v2}
+, and you want to autofill "[First Name] [Last Name]", then create a rule with this as the value:{v1} {v2}

-- Q What does the number on the lightning bolt icon mean?
+.
+For more information on variables, please refer to the Settings section. - Q 10.
+What does the number on the lightning bolt icon mean?

 - A This number, also called an icon badge, represents the number of rules that were executed on the current page.
-Sometimes this number can be higher than you expected because Autofill runs in all iframes in addition to the main page, so the same rule may be executed in iframes as well.
+Sometimes this number can be higher than you expected because Lightning Autofill runs in all iframes in addition to the main page, so the same rule may be executed in iframes as well.

-- Q How come the extension icon is grayed out sometimes?
+- Q 11.
+How come the extension icon is grayed out sometimes?

 - A The lightning bolt icon is grayed out when there are no fields to autofill, or when the page title or URL matches something on the Exceptions list.
 The icon will light up when the following elements are detected: